 Bitcoin is the world’s first decentralized cryptocurrency, a sort of digital asset that records, signs, and sends transactions across the Bitcoin blockchain without the oversight of a central authority.
-The Bitcoin network was established in January 2009 by an anonymous computer programmer or group of programmers under the alias “Satoshi Nakamoto.”
+The BTC network was established in January 2009 by an anonymous computer programmer or group of programmers under the alias “Satoshi Nakamoto.”
 The network is a peer-to-peer electronic payment system that employs bitcoin as a cryptocurrency to transmit value via the internet or as a store of value like gold and silver.

 The newsletter’s publishing date will stay unchanged, and the content will continue to focus on technical and fundamental analysis of cryptocurrencies from a macro perspective to spot important movements in investor mood and market structure.